API Access is currently only available on our Enterprise plans. Please contact [email protected] if you'd like to learn more.

 - Click the + Add Access Token token button.

 - Enter a name for the token.

 - Select an expiration date for the token.
+The minimum expiration date for a token is 1 day from the time you create it.
 The maximum expiration date for a token is one year from the time you create it.
+The

 - You'll now see a modal that lists your access token value.
 Click the Copy button to copy it to the clipboard and then the Close button to dismiss the modal.

 This is the only time the access token will be available for security reasons.

 Be sure to securely save it before closing the modal!